 I came up with three different, but easy, office inspired decor projects that staff could use to embellish their own personal office space – with form and function in mind!
 I upcycled several items I already had and sourced the rest from the dollar store.

 I chose to use Hometalk’s logo in these designs, but you’re only limited by your own creativity and these can be adapted to any shape!

 Project #1: Test Tube ‘Inspire’ Flower Arrangement

-I have to say that hypertufa ‘seat cushions’ are my all time favourite DIY upcycle project for the garden!
+I have to say that hypertufa planter chairs are my all time favourite DIY upcycle project for the garden!
+What could be better than a ‘seat cushion’ made of succulents?
 You may recall the metal chair we upcylced for our back garden and turned into a planter (similar to the one shown below).

 My husband and I have a soft spot for the runts of the litter.
 No, I’m not talking about puppies, I’m talking about trash that no one would even think to touch let alone refurbish.
 When hubs spotted this old tool cabinet in the garbage, he had to try to save it!

 At first I thought I’d make it into a craft cabinet, but then I had a better idea!
 I needed somewhere to store my silver jewellery so it wouldn’t tarnish before I had a chance to wear it.
 This cabinet provided the perfect solution – with a lot of body filler, sanding, a few coats of primer and paint, plus some special finishing touches, we upcycled it into a jewellery storage cabinet!!

 The Muskoka chair challenge is on!
 Who doesn’t love to relax in a Muskoka chair (or Adirondack chair as our neighbours to the south call it)!
 The Ontario Science Centre (OSC) sponsored the challenge asking for willing participants to create a unique Muskoka chair that would appeal to their visitors during the summer months.